How to Sell a House By Owner in Maine

 - Provide clear and accurate details: Ensure that all property information in the MLS is correct and complies with MLS rules.
 Confirm key details like the listing price, square footage, and local amenities to avoid any issues when buyers respond.
 The MLS listing details should match buyer expectations when they arrive at your home.

-Some examples of established FSBO platforms include:
+Some examples of established flat fee MLS platforms in Maine include:

 6. Market your FSBO home